 Improve Duct Firing Modeling: Increased intermittent resource penetration leads to variability and uncertainty in scheduling such resources.
 Any enhancements to market models which improve or eliminate other uncertainties can help balance the system.
 This effort will evaluate market software enhancements that are required to reflect the operating characteristics of a combined cycle generator in the duct-firing range.
 This enhancement is intended to enable more efficient scheduling of a combined-cycle resource for both energy and operating reserves.
 Furthermore, this enhancement could provide additional flexibility to the RTD to make cost effective dispatch decisions by more accurately reflecting the operating characteristics of such resources.

 The NYISO presented a concept proposal to stakeholders in 2023 that includes improved ramp modeling and the potential to limit reserve availability while the generator is operating its duct firing capabilities.

 Stakeholders approved the market design and tariff at the 2024 October BIC and MC meetings.
 In 2025, NYISO will file the tariff revisions with the FERC and work to complete software development for the first phase of this design.
 (Current)

 Fast Start Pricing Enhancement: NYISO identified a minor enhancement to fast-start pricing rules to align Supplier's schedules in the DAM with Supplier's physical operating characteristics.
-This enhancement is expected to decrease the potential for infeasible energy and reserve schedules on certain fast start resources

-(current rules result in rare instances of Suppliers receiving infeasible schedules).
+This enhancement is expected to decrease the potential for infeasible energy and reserve schedules on certain fast start resources (current rules result in rare instances of Suppliers receiving infeasible schedules).
 NYISO discussed this enhancement with stakeholders, who unanimously supported the proposal, and filed the revisions with FERC in March (and were accepted by FERC).
 In November 2024 NYISO filed a flexible effective date between February and June 2025 which was accepted by FERC.
-On March 4, 2025 the NYISO filed with FERC to provide notification that the NYISO intends to implement Fast Start Pricing on March 18, 2025.
+The NYISO implemented Fast Start Pricing on March 18, 2025.
 (Updated).